 Welcome to Just Right Child Care (JRCC).
 This Parent Policy Handbook has been designed to provide you with information about our program and policies.
 Please read it carefully and keep it for future reference.
 Open, two-way communication is important to our success in caring for and educating your child.
 If you have any questions, concerns, ideas, or comments concerning the centre, please feel free to speak to our staff or the Director.

 JRCC believes that children learn through play and exploration of their environment and are entitled to opportunities that support all areas of their development.
 JRCC believes in fostering active learning, multiculturalism, inclusion, creativity, independence, and parent involvement by providing experiences for positive interactions between children, staff, parents and the community.

-At JRCC our mission is to encourage and include every child to be engaged in stimulating play and developmental appropriate learning activities.
+At JRCC our mission is to encourage and include every child to be engaged in stimulating play and developmentally appropriate learning activities.
 Our programming is reflective of our belief in inclusion practices that invites every child, no matter their ability, belief or life preference to participate in all aspects of our programming.

 Inclusion Policy Statement:

 JRCC is committed to practicing inclusion principles on a daily basis.
 All children are considered on an individual basis and JRCC staff will work collaboratively with families and other professionals in order to achieve projected outcomes for each child.

 JRCC is the Place that loves children and the Place that children love!